-Home care for your dogs teeth:
+Home care tips for your dogs teeth:

-Its importance can never be overlooked.
+A great diet’s importance can never be overlooked.
 Your pet needs to be fed a balanced and highly digestible diet, that is appropriate to their individual needs.

-Regular Veterinary Checks
+5. Regular Veterinary checks